 The exact information required will vary depending on the country, but it will generally include:

-Several UK based airlines, including Easyjet collect this information automatically if you book online.
+Several UK based airlines and most international airlines, including Easyjet collect this information automatically if you book online (look for the option on the airlines website where you are required to complete all your personal details, this is often found in the manage my bookings section, which can be access using your ticket details).
 For other airlines, the information will need to be completed PRIOR to travel.
 When, for example, flying to the USA, you can often see passengers completing the long green visa waiver forms.
-With API (Advance Passenger Information) in place, you will need to provide the information before you get to the airport.
+With API (Advance Passenger Information) in place, you will need to provide the information before you get to the airport, however sometimes you are able to complete this at the check-in, although this is not advisable.
+If you're unsure, call the airline!

 From 19th June 2007, airlines have had to provide Advance Passenger Information for flights to Spain from the UK, and since October 2005 UK airlines have had to provide the information to US authorities before flights depart.